devxan/fauve-for-floorp/README.md

 A simple [Sidebery](https://github.com/mbnuqw/sidebery) CSS file for use with (a specific configuration using) [Floorp](https://floorp.app/) or a modification of Firefox.

-My goal with these settings was to create a minimalistic yet functional setup with Sidebery tuned to match Firefox Default Dark Theme and optimise the workspace.
-If you find any odd behaviour feel free to send a pull request.

 ![Screenshot of the full browser with Sidebery opened and a Fauve for Firefox/Sidebery logo](images/thumbnail.png "Fauve for Floorp/Sidebery logo on top of Floorp with Sidebery panel enabled")

 ## Installation